innovia/ElasticDynamoDb/README.md

   a wrapper tool to help with large planned traffic spike in combination with [dynamic-dynamodb](https://github.com/sebdah/dynamic-dynamodb)

-  now supporting resetting CloudWatch alarms on table updates
+  now supporting resetting CloudWatch alarms on table updates (for 5 minutes instead of the default 60min)

 [dynamic-dynamodb](https://github.com/sebdah/dynamic-dynamodb) tool is great for autoscaling but it has a few limitation: